UK Spouse & Partner Visa 2026: The Complete Guide

 Savings must have been held for at least six consecutive months before the application date.

-Documentation trap: six months of payslips and corresponding bank statements must be provided to evidence employment income — the bank statements must show the salary being paid in.
+Six months of payslips and corresponding bank statements must be provided to evidence employment income — the bank statements must show the salary being paid in.
 Payslips alone are not sufficient.
 Self-employment requires additional documents including tax returns, business accounts, and HMRC evidence.

 English Language Requirement